 - Concrete is an excellent pathway material; however, there are many crushed rock products that will provide a similar surface if installed properly.

 Build raised beds.
 Bring soil and plants up to an easier working height by installing raised beds.
-Wood, rock, concrete blocks and plastic timbers are some good building materials.
+Wood, stone, concrete blocks, and plastic timbers are some good building materials.

 - Build beds to the height needed for the audience you plan to serve.